Classification

 # What is an intent?

-An intent is a collection of data with which you train classifier engine.
-You would normally assign a label upon creating an intent.
-Two most common intent labels that we use in the Platform are: competencyname_start and competencyname_update.
+An intent is a collection of data with which the user train classifier engine.
+User would normally assign a label upon creating an intent.
+Two most common intent labels that we use in the Platform are: competencyname_start

-There are also a list of pre-built intents in the Platform you can use for your model training:
+There are also a list of pre-built intents in the Platform that can be used for model training:

 # What is the difference between adding a new classification transition and adding an intent to an existing classification transition?